 However you enjoy this caramel sauce, I hope you love it as much as I do.
 Enjoy!

 This recipe makes a low-carb caramel sauce that is perfect to drizzle over ice cream or add to any dessert.
 Yes, it tastes like the real thing, looks like the real thing and is gooey like the real thing, but it works for people on low-carb, keto, diabetic, Banting or Atkins diets.

 In a 2 quart sauce-pan, add water, allulose and stevia/erythritol blend.
 Heat over medium heat stirring constantly until sweetener is dissolved.
 Stop stirring and swirl pan intermittently.
 After mixture reaches a boil, boil for 3-4 minutes longer or until mixture becomes golden brown.
 Do not burn.

 - Turn heat to low and vigorously whisk in the butter.
 Be careful as mixture will bubble up.

-- For salted caramel sauce, increase salt to taste.
-To return to syrupy consistency after refrigeration, gently heat.
+For salted caramel sauce, increase salt to taste.
+To dissolve any crystals that settle out after refrigeration, gently heat.